 - Firm compression: The compression levels range from 30- 40 mmHg.
 These levels are ideal for treating post-thrombotic syndrome and recovering from an ulcer.

 How To Use Compression Socks?

 There are a few things to keep in mind when wearing compression socks, such as when to wear them.
-It is ideal for wearing the socks first thing in the morning before you get out of bed and lower your legs.
-Sleeping in a horizontal position because you mean lying in bed tends to make the veins function effectively compared to when a person is standing or sitting.
-When you are in a vertical position, either standing or sitting, gravity kicks into gear, making the blood flow differently and pool in the lower leg area.
+It is ideal to wear the socks first thing in the morning before you get out of bed and lower your legs.
+Sleeping in a horizontal position tends to make the veins function more effectively compared to standing or sitting.
+When you are in a vertical position, either standing or sitting, gravity kicks into gear which makes the blood flow differently and pool in the lower leg area.
 It is one reason why people usually report no issues in their calves and ankles in the morning.
 The legs tend to get swollen during the day as time progresses.
-So put on your socks first thing in the morning keeps the valves in just the perfect position to support the flow of blood healthily.
+Putting on your socks first thing in the morning keeps the valves in just the perfect position to support the flow of blood more healthily.

 Side Effects Of Compression Socks

-There are specific side effects of wearing compression socks, and you need to check daily for any changes in the skin, such as redness or any irritation.
+There are specific side effects of wearing compression socks.
+You must check daily for any changes in the skin, such as redness or irritation.
 Such changes can indicate that:

 - You are not wearing the socks properly

 - You might be allergic to the material of the socks

 Thus, it is essential to get appropriately prescribed for these socks.
 This will ensure they fit well and are the right type for you to avoid having any long-term issues, which can also cause infection or severe allergy.

 Certain studies have shown that very high compression socks can lead to nerve damage.
 In some severe cases people had some breaking of the skin.
 For people who suffer from impaired arterial flow issues, the use of compression socks can worsen issues like ischemia and cause problems in the oxygenated blood’s blood flow.